-Supritha Prodaturi graduated from Rajiv Gandhi National University of Law, Patiala and went on to pursue Bachelor of Civil Law from Oxford University.
+Supritha Prodaturi graduated from Rajiv Gandhi National University of Law, Patiala, batch of 2013.
+She then went on to pursue Bachelor of Civil Law from Oxford University.
 Currently, she is a Research Associate at Jindal Global Law School.

 We asked her about: